 COVID-19 can have a huge impact on both your body and mind.
 Find help and support at Your COVID Recovery.

 Suffering with Hay Fever?

-If you are suffering with Hay Fever this summer and need advice?
-Download the latest hay fever information leaflet agreed by the CCG.
+If you are suffering with hay fever this summer and need advice, please download the latest hay fever information leaflet agreed by the CCG.

 Hay Fever Leaflet

 There has been much activity on social media providing the need for respiratory rescue packs for asthma patients.
 Please note the clinical advice below: